stephanepechard/autodc/README.md

 device with the command `lsusb` while it is plugged.

 Some me your udev values, I'll add them to the file for the world.
+Next step will be to find some values in a file like `/lib/udev/rules.d/60-libgphoto2-2.rules`.